 CEP: November 2015 Liquid-liquid extraction is an important separation technology for a wide range of applications in the chemical process industries (CPI).
 This month's cover article on liquid-liquid extraction discusses the basics and provides guidance on how to select the appropriate solvent and extraction equipment.
 Other topics in this issue include toxicology, patents: recognizing novelty, and Malaysia's chemicals industries.
 Editorial What’s On Your Desk?
 Researchers at Cornell Univ. photographed more than 200 kitchens in Syracuse, NY, to determine whether the food sitting out on counters could predict the weight of the woman living in each home.
 They found that women who had breakfast cereal sitting on their counters weighed 20 lb more than their neighbors who didn’t, and those with soft drinks sitting out weighed 24–26 lb more; women who kept a fruit bowl on the counter weighed about 13 lb less than their neighbors.
 Read more Share Design Principles for Liquid-Liquid Extraction November2015Reactions and SeparationsJoerg Koch, Glenn ShivelerMany factors must be evaluated when developing a liquid-liquid extraction process.
 Here are some of the important parameters to consider as you go from laboratory testing to commercial-scale operation.
 Toxicology 101 November2015Back To BasicsChristin GrabinskiEvery substance can be toxic, depending on the dose and frequency of exposure.
 This article outlines the basics of toxicology and explores where the research in this field is heading.
 Patents: Crossing the Novelty Threshold November2015Career CatalystHenry HeinesOnly inventions that are novel qualify for patent protection.
 Sometimes the novelty of an idea is not readily apparent.
 Understand where novelty lies so you can identify patentable ideas in your routine engineering work.
 The Malaysian Chemicals Industry: From Commodities to Manufacturing November2015Global OutlookDominic C. Y. FooA wealth of natural resources is an advantage for Malaysia’s chemicals industry.
-Since it became independent in the mid-20th century, the country has evolved from a commodities-based economy into a technology and engineering hub Copyright Permissions: Would you like to reuse content from CEP Magazine?
-It’s easy to request permission to reuse content.
-Simply click here to connect instantly to licensing services, where you can choose from a list of options regarding how you would like to reuse the desired content and complete the transaction.
+Since it became independent in the mid-20th century, the country has evolved from a commodities-based economy into a technology and engineering hub Copyright Permissions: Would you like to reuse content from CEP Magazine or purchase an article reprint?
+Learn more about Reprints and Permissions.